Change is the law of life. And those who look only to the past or present are certain to miss the future. – John F. Kennedy

 By broadening out the information that might be known about a particular subject entity based upon a knowledge graph, much more can be told about that entity.
 The patent tells us:

 By way of example, the names of each of the actors, producers, directors, etc. of the television series “Breaking Bad,” obtained from the associated knowledge graph item, may constitute additional subject entities.
 By way of another example, names of events like award shows where the television show was mentioned and/or the names of celebrities who attended the award show, etc. may also constitute additional subject entities.
-In certain embodiments, identification of additional subject entities may include a recursive process.
+In certain embodiments, the identification of additional subject entities may include a recursive process.
 For example, after obtaining names of events where the television show was mentioned, knowledge graph items associated with the events may be searched to identify speakers, presenters, or other people associated with those events as subject entities.
 One or more additional subject entities may be selected from among the identified additional subject entities using relevance scores based on processes similar to those discussed with respect to, for example, step 404 of process 400.

 This wider range of subject entities from using information associated with a knowledge graph means that a much wider range of quotes can be included in a quote search (which sounds like it could be exciting.)